mesameen/library-app/README.md

 ## Test and Run

-`make run` : to up and run te application
+`make run`: to up and run the application

 `make test`: runs all test cases and show the result in html